mesonbuild/meson/docs/markdown/Syntax.md

 Usually one Meson statement takes just one line.
 There is no way to have multiple statements on one line as in e.g. *C*.
 Function and method calls' argument lists can be split over multiple lines.
 Meson will autodetect this case and do the right thing.

-In other cases you can get multi-line statements by ending the line with a `\`.
+In other cases, *(added 0.50)* you can get multi-line statements by ending the line with a `\`.
 Apart from line ending whitespace has no syntactic meaning.

 Variables
 --